16 Days of Activism Against Gender-Based Violence

 Each year, WAGGGS and the Stop the Violence campaign invites the Movement to join an awareness-raising campaign on a certain thematic area.
-This year we have chosen the theme of victim-blaming, standing in solidarity with all girls and women who have been made to feel like they are responsible for the violence inflicted on them.
+This year we have chosen the theme of Her story is Our Story.

 Creating Brave Spaces to Speak Truth - For her Voice, her Strength, her Story

 By creating Brave Spaces for girls around the world to share their voice and stories on the experience, prevalence and thoughts of gender-based violence (GBV), we witness and give space to the universal existence of femicide in all its shades, alongside unite in solidarity with survivors.
 Sharing messages of solidarity and commitment to take action for an end of GBV.

 This year marks the 10th Anniversary of WAGGGS’ flagship Campaign - Stop the Violence.
 The programme came about after consultation with girls and young women about what concerns them the most and what they most want to take action on.
 A decade later, girls are still impacted and concerned about this.